ttopper/CPSC128/docs/M09_OOP1_Encapsulation/18-putting-all-the-pieces-together.md

 -   I've added a `__name__` testing `if` to make this an `import`able module.
--   The keen eyed among you will notice the use of the `\n` newline character to control spacing.
+-   The keen-eyed among you will notice the use of the `\n` newline character to control spacing.